 Common pests and problems

 Part of growing any vegetable involves managing pests and disease.
-Here are the most common issues to look for when growing spring onions.
+Here are the most common issues to look for when you grow spring onions.

 Slugs and snails